Carreau/phd-dissertation/parts/part2.rst

 ========
 ..
 3

 G-Buffer is used to conserved actin in monomeric form.
-Actin in diluted in G-Buffer and kept on ice for at least 12 hours before further use, stored at -20°C unfrozen and conserved at 4°C or on ice for weekly use, never refrozen. pH is adjusted between 7 and 8.
+Actin is diluted in G-Buffer and kept on ice for at least 12 hours before further use.
+G-buffer is stored at -20°C. Unfrozen and conserved on ice for weekly use.
+G-buffer is never refrozen.  pH is adjusted between 7 and 8.

 Composition of G-Buffer:

     - 0.2 mM :math:`CaCl_2`
-    - 0.5 mM DTT
+    - 0.5 mM DTT (Dithiothreitol, or (2S,3S)-1,4-bis(sulfanyl)butane-2,3-diol)
-    - 2.0 mM Tris
+    - 2.0 mM Tris (tris(hydroxymethyl)aminomethane or 2-Amino-2-hydroxymethyl-propan)
-    - 0.2 mM ATP
+    - 0.2 µM ATP (Adenosine triphosphate)

 Polymerisation Buffer
 =====================
 ..
 3

-Polymerisation buffer or X-Buffer is used for polymerisation of actin gel on beads.
-As well as bead dilution and cleaning.
-It is conserved at -20°C and stored at 4°C or on ice for weekly use, never refrozen.
+Polymerisation buffer or X-Buffer is used for polymerisation of actin gels on beads  as well as bead dilution and cleaning.
+It is aliquoted and conserved at -20°C. During experiments it is stored on ice for weekly use.
+X-Buffer is never refrozen.

 Composition of X-Buffer :

-    - 10 mM Hepes
+    - 10 mM Hepes (2-[4-(2-hydroxyethyl)piperazin-1-yl]ethanesulfonic acid)
     - 0.1 M :math:`KCl`
     - 1 mM :math:`MgCl_2`
-    - 1 mM Atp
+    - 1 mM ATP (Adenosine triphosphate)
     - 0.1 mM :math:`CaCl2`